Pinched spinal nerve: what are the causes and treatment options?

-- The vertebral joints become arthritic
+- The facet joints that hinge the vertebrae become arthritic

 - The vertebrae themselves can become misaligned

 In the event that any of these conditions results in painful nerve compression, a course of conservative treatments may be recommended by your doctor.
 Many physicians will begin to treat nerve compression with conservative treatments, such as chiropractic care, massage therapy, physical therapy or targeted exercises, hydrotherapy and pain medication, among others.
 For many people, these treatments will provide lasting pain relief after several months.